How to Turn Your HubSpot Marketing Automation Software into a Powerful Lead Nurturing Machine

 Once you know your contacts’ topic of interest, you can nurture them with related content.
 The purpose of the nurturing series is pretty straightforward: send contacts helpful information related to things they care about.
 Remember that lead nurturing is not a sales pitch.
 It exists only to bring added value to your leads.

 Make sure to get really good at lead nurturing campaigns because companies that excel at nurturing generate 50% more sales-ready leads at a 33% lower cost.
 And, nurtured leads make 47% larger purchases than non-nurtured leads.

 And it makes sense.
 After all, if you’ve been a helpful resource to someone for weeks (or months), they will see you as a trusted friend and will be more open to the natural progression of a sales conversation.

 Consider the alternative - cold calls.
 Do you remember the last time you picked up the phone, and realized it was a cold call from someone trying to sell you something?
 Did you love the experience?
 Did you buy the product?
 No and no.

-At Digitopia, our nurturing workflow consists of a series of quick emails that direct the recipient to an interesting article, case study, video, infographic, et cetera.
+At Digitopia, our nurturing workflow consists of a series of quick but value-driven emails that direct the recipient to an interesting article, case study, video, infographic, et cetera.
 Many marketers worry because they don’t have a bunch of existing blogs or videos to share.
 That’s okay!
 The nurturing series doesn’t have to consist of only content from your brand.
 You can share helpful content from (non-competing) third parties, and supplement with what you do have.